Electrocution Lawyer – Best Guide About Law In 2023

 The victim was employed as an electrician in the school of elementary.
 The electrician was building a brand new lighting fixture and working in a ductwork area when the light fixture came in proximity to a hot wire which wasn’t turned off the way it should be.
 He was shocked to death by Electrocution.

-The legal argument made by the electrocution attorney argued that the premises were dangerous as well as that the company had failed to comply with OSHA safety rules.
+The legal argument made by the electrocution lawyer argued that the premises were dangerous as well as that the company had failed to comply with OSHA safety rules.
 The legal claim also claimed that the premises ought to have been secured but it was not.

 Plaintiff award for $8,615,127 in new york (2018)